-We offer this service at all our ANRC Physiotherapy clinics locations Horsham, East Grinstead, West Sussex and Lingfield, Surrey
+We offer this service at all our ANRC Physiotherapy clinic locations Horsham, East Grinstead, West Sussex, and Lingfield, Surrey

 Have you ever felt that you could benefit from a deep, all-the-way-to-your-core cleanse?
 Or perhaps you feel so depleted and fatigued that you sense a need for deep rejuvenation and nourishment?
 Is your mind so cluttered that you have a hard time finding the calm within?

 If so, consider giving yourself the gift of panchakarma or any of the other healing therapies offered at ANRC Physiotherapy Clinic – Horsham and East Grinstead.
 This could be the best gift you ever give yourself; the gift of health, and a return to your own true nature.

 The Ayurvedic Spa at ANRC Physiotherapy Clinic is a place to relax and be nurtured.
 Using traditional Ayurveda massages, our intention is to restore your sense of balance and well-being, returning you to the level of energy you desire.
 The nourishing treatments build up the health of the immune and nervous systems and provide you with a fresh start as you complete each three-day program.

 Panchakarma is a Sanskrit word that means “five actions” or “five treatments.”
 This is a process used to clean the body of toxic materials left behind by disease and poor nutrition.